SublimeBit/FirstWebGLProj/README.md

 npm -g nw

 nw .
-#or "npm run-script" and "npm run debug"(if you need dev console)
+#or "npm run start" and "npm run debug"(if you need dev console)
 ```